alpertunga-bile/pixeldancer-opengl/README.md

 PixelDancer is a project to create libraries for OpenGL, Vulkan and DirectX graphic programming api s.
 PixelDancer-OpenGL is a library for OpenGL graphic programming api.

-- [ ]  : Ongoing.
-Files can be changed so if you have problem in headers, examples or shaders please check files again.
+- [ ] Project is ongoing therefore files can be changed.
+If you have problem in headers, examples or shaders please check files again.

 ## Before Using